blockfield/proof-of-trade/README.md

 External observers don't understand which signals a trader has made - it is private.
 All signals’ data are stored on a chain and reliable cryptography is used for performance proving - it is trustless.

 ## Technical details
-Solana smart contracts are used as backend.
+[Solana](https://solana.com/) smart contracts are used as backend.
 All functionality and data are stored in the Solana blockchain.

-Zk part of the project is implemented using circom and wasmsnark libraries.
+Zk part of the project is implemented using [circom](https://github.com/iden3/circom) and [wasmsnark](https://github.com/iden3/wasmsnark) libraries.
 These libraries generate wasm prover and verifier which allow generating and verifying proofs in web browser effectively.
 As proofs are generated and verified off chain it is free.

-Client is the static web page which connects with the Solana blockchain using Phantom.
+Client is the static web page which connects with the Solana blockchain using [Phantom](https://phantom.app/).

+[Pyth](https://pyth.network/) onchain oracle is used as market data source.